postmanlabs/labs-docs/v6/postman/design_and_develop_apis/reporting_faqs.md

 11. Why summary average response size does not match with the average of the graph?

+    Typically, raw data is accounted for when calculating averages.
+In order to determine an accurate average, you must not calculate an average using data from already derived averages.

 12. What does color coding in the graph for *Change over time* denote?

     The *Change over time* color coding is denoted in Red and Green colors to indicate an average decrease or increase over a period of time.
-Red color denotes deterioration ..... of  performance or activity in the activity and green vice versa.
+Red color denotes decline in performance or activity and green denotes vice versa.
 Let's consider the following two examples:

     **Example 1**